List of Boeing B-29 Superfortress operators: Tactical Air Command

 After the Korean War and the phaseout of the B-29/KB-29 from SAC, KB-29s were acquired by Tactical Air Command to serve as dedicated aerial refueling tankers for Tactical Fighter aircraft to give TAC a worldwide deployment capability separate from SAC.
-However, it was found that the KB-29 was totally unsuitable for the refuelling of jet fighters because they were too slow.
+However, it was found that the KB-29 was totally unsuitable for the refuelling of jet fighters because it was too slow.
 The KB-29s were replaced beginning in 1956 with faster KB-50s.